-Being a plant biologist, we use plants as our subject of choice but time-lapse imaging is also great for making movies of all sorts of other things, like the flow of people in public places or clouds drifting across the sky.
+Being a plant biologist, we use plants as our subject of choice but time-lapse imaging is also great for making movies of many other things, like the flow of people in public places or clouds drifting across the sky.
 In addition, many of the same techniques can be used to make stop-action movies.

 Selecting a Camera – A critical step to time-lapse imaging is, of course, finding a camera with time-lapse capability.
 There are several things to consider before deciding on a particular camera.
-In general, it is probably best to look for the highest resolution camera and best lens system you are willing to pay for.
-Even if your immediate needs do not require high resolution images, once you get started there is a good chance you will want better resolution images after a while.
-As with still images, you can always downsize a high resolution movie but increasing the size of low resolution movie usually doesn't work very well.
-Indeed a numbe of the movies on this siter were made when the only affordable time-lapse we had were low resolution webcams.
-The movies taken then were very low resolution and the only way to imporove the movies now would require starting again.
+In general, it is good to look for the highest resolution camera and best lens system you are willing to pay for.
+Even if your immediate needs do not require high resolution images, once you get started you may find that you want better resolution images after a while.
+You can always downsize a high resolution movie but increasing the size of low resolution movie does not usually work well.
+Some of the original movies on this site were old and shot with some very low resolution cameras.
+Some of those original movies have been reshot while others have been replaced by different movies or removed from the site.

-Free-standing cameras provide a great deal of flexibility in terms of where you can set up.
-Several of the Nikon cameras (Coolpix and DSLR's) have time-lapse capabilities built in and work great for capturing time-lapse sequences.
-Also, most other cameras can be attached to a simple intervalometer that will control the image capturing process for you.Given the rate at which new cameras appear, selecting a camera that will work for your situation will require some research.
+Free-standing cameras provide the best flexibility in terms of where you can set up to make a movie.
+Many of the Nikon cameras have time-lapse capabilities built in and work well for capturing time-lapse sequences.
+The newer Sony cameras also have time-lapse options Other cameras can be attached to a simple intervalometer that will control the image capturing process for you.Given the rate at which new cameras appear, selecting a camera that will work for your situation will require some research.
 To learn about the capabilities of many of the currently available digital-still cameras, you can try the following digital camera web sites:

-Building movies from still images – Some capture software and some cameras can automatically make movies as the images are captured.
-However, if your save the individual images in a sequence, you will have many more options for using them.
-QuickTime Pro ($30 registration of the free player will let you activate the Pro features) will take a folder of images and make a movie from them as long as the images are named in sequential numerical order.
+Some cameras can automatically make movies as the images are captured.
+However, if you save the individual images in a sequence, you will have many more options for using them.
+Photoshop and other programs let you import a sequence of images as long as the images are named in sequential numerical order.
 Most time-lapse capable cameras use the time and date to name the images so they are automatically sequentially numbered.
-Depending on how many images were captured and their file sizes, it usually only takes a few seconds to import them into a QuickTime movie.
-There are many other programs that will allow you to turn an image sequence into a movie, including the newer versions of Photoshop.